 Jaise Kuriakose is a Lecturer in Climate Change at the Tyndall Centre for Climate Change Research, University of Manchester.
-He contributes to undergraduate/postgraduate teaching on Renewable Energy and Clean Technology, Sustainability & Built Environment and Sustainable Waste Management.
+He contributes to undergraduate teaching on Renewable Energy and Resource Efficiency & Sustainable Waste Management.
 Jaise is an electrical engineer with 10 years of industrial experience including development of a microgrid system integrating renewable generation and battery storage, renewable energy systems and power distribution systems up to 110 kV.
-He completed his PhD in Environmental Engineering at Tyndall Manchester examining how smart grid technologies could be utilised to address the challenges of operating a decarbonised electricity grid.
+He completed his PhD in Environmental Engineering at Tyndall Manchester, examining how smart grid technologies could be utilised to address the challenges of operating a decarbonised electricity grid.

-Renewable Energy, carbon budgets, energy modelling, smart grids, energy storage, resilience of energy systems
+Research Interests: Renewable Energy, carbon budgets, energy modelling, smart grids, energy storage, resilience of energy systems.